How much meditation furniture and yoga furniture do you have in your yoga studio or meditation room?

 4. A comfy little Zen tea table with cushions

-5. A meditation room divider
+5. Room divider

-Meditation room dividers are all over the place these days.
+Room dividers are all over the place these days.
 Everybody has one.
 Probably because they look just… well… beautiful!
 I mean just look at this Buddhist room divider, which is available on Amazon.

 With a beautiful meditation room divider, you’re getting two things: you’re getting a stunning piece of art, and you’re getting a… er… room divider—but that’s great because it will keep negative energy out and positive energy in.